Skip to content

 Learning Outcomes

-• Describe and explain how decisions made by organisations impact themselves, society, and Aotearoa.
+• Investigate how decisions made by organisations impact themselves, society, and Aotearoa

 Assessment